Orange-OpenSource/python-ngsild-client/docs/source/cookbook.rst

 How to forge entities
 ---------------------

-Some realistic entities from the Smart Data Models Initiative built with the library.
+Some official entities from the Smart Data Models Initiative built with the library.

 PointOfInterest
 ~~~~~~~~~~~~~~~